First-passage properties of the jump process with a drift. The general case: Survival probability ST(τ|X0)

 \subsection{Absorption regime}

 If the drift is strong and $\langle M-\alpha t\rangle<0$, then the process is expected to eventually cross the origin.

-On the level of analytic structure in the $\rho$-plane, the difference with respect to the survival regime is that $\mu_1(0) < 0$, and hence $\mathcal{C}_*(0)$ lies in the lower part of the $k$-plane.
+At the level of analytic structure in the $\rho$-plane, the difference from the survival regime is that $\mu_1(0) < 0$, and hence $\mathcal{C}_*(0)$ lies in the lower part of the $k$-plane.
 Consequently, when shifting the contour, there is no contribution from the pole at $k=\ii\epsilon$, and thus

 Notably, the expression above has no pole at $\rho=0$, since $c(0)=1$.

 To determine the asymptotic behavior of the survival probability, we analyze the pinching of the contour $\mathcal{C}_*(\rho)$ by branch points at $k = \zeta_{1,2}(\rho)$ in the $k$-plane.
 From~\eqref{eq:mu1=def 2} it follows that at some $\rho_c < 0$, the function $\mu_1(\rho)$ changes sign, causing the contour $\mathcal{C}_*(\rho)$ to shift from the lower to the upper half of the $k$-plane.
 This could, in principle, alter the asymptotic behavior by changing the dominant singularities, but, in fact, it does not.